odoo/odoo/doc/howtos/rdtraining/guidelines_pr.rst

              nor in a stable branch.
 Never, never, never!

 .. tip:: Remember that you can use `git status` at any step to know the current status of your branch
-.. tip:: You can create git alias to short some of theses commands, ask your colleagues around you
+.. tip:: You can create git alias to shorten some of theses commands.
+Ask your colleagues around you
-         if they use git aliases and inspire you from their work.
+         if they use git aliases and get inspired by their work.

 Create your first PR
 --------------------

-After pushing your branch to your development repository, the output will look like:
+After pushing your branch to your development repository, the output will look like this:

 .. code-block:: console